qkirikigaku/SigTracer/README.md

 ## Quick start

-We have prepared Dockerfile to conduct the installation of SigTracer.
+We prepared Dockerfile to conduct all the installation.
 Run the following command:

 ```